AlvarMarkhester/calculator-chakra-ui/README.md

-Simple react calculator made with React, Chakra-UI.
+React calculator made with React, Chakra-UI.
+Implemented using just a simple reducer.
 All code is written by myself, logic included.

 Start with "npm start"